-- 1.1 Upper Newton is reached off the western side of the u/c 74205 road that leads south skirting Lower Maescoed and then onto the eastern fringes of Longtown.
+1.1 Upper Newton is reached off the western side of the u/c 74205 road that leads south skirting Lower Maescoed and then onto the eastern fringes of Longtown.
 The unclassified road leads north to Middle Maescoed and St. Margarets.
 The farmstead comprising farmhouse, modern and traditional farm buildings has panoramic westward views across the Escley Brook Valley.
-It is proposed to erect a dwelling, some 110 metres south-east of the main farmstead.
+It is proposed to erect a dwelling, some

+- 110 metres south-east of the main farmstead.
 There is a line of established hedging and trees just outside the western boundary of the roughly square plot. - 1.2 It is proposed to erect a 4 bedroom dwelling with integral double garage.
 The dwelling will be faced in random rubble local stone together with a render finish on the rear and side or gable elevations, under a dark grey coloured fibre cement tile roof. - 1.3 The farm has 135 acres, together with 80 acres of long term rental land, a total of 215 acres.
-The enterprise is one of 29 single suckler cows and 400 sheep.
-It is proposed to increase sheep numbers to 500, and cattle to 30 single sucklers.
+The enterprise is one of 29 single suckler cows and 425 ewes with the intention to increase to 500 plus ewe lambs for replacements and 15 rams.